Jerome Krase: Academic career

 Professor Krase participated and organized different online scholarly meetings, roundtables, forums, seminars, and conferences.
-He is an author of numerous journalistic and scholarly published articles.
+He is the author of numerous journalistic and scholarly published articles.

 He took part in the discussion "What Images Teach Us," a Philadelphia Photo Arts Center webinar – "Finding Focus In Times of Crisis" (2020), and presented "Life in the Time of Covid-19 in a Hyper-Super-Gentrified Neighbourhood".